voicegain/platform/ANNOUNCE.md

 ### Minor release 1.87.0 is scheduled for 8/7/2023 between 8pm and 11pm CST

+The Whisper model is available as preview release.

+You can access it using the same /asr/transcribe API that you would use for OFFLINE transcription by setting the `settings.asr.acousticModelNonRealTime` to one of: "whisper:medium", "whisper:small", "whisper:base", "whisper" (is the same as "whisper:medium").

+You can also specify a set of possible languages e.g. `settings.asr.languages : [“en”, “es”]`

 New functionality in the Transcribe App:
 * BE-603	Transcribe App: Automatically refresh status of the transcripts
 * BE-621	Transcribe App: Hide invalid transcript move project destinations